ericmurphyxyz/rofi-wifi-menu/README.md

 ## FAQ

 - PopOS!
 (Ubuntu-based distribution) does not have the notify-send library installed by default.
-You can install it with the following command (according to this [thread]([linux - What is the notify-send alternative command in Pop!
-OS - Unix &amp; Linux Stack Exchange](https://unix.stackexchange.com/questions/685247/what-is-the-notify-send-alternative-command-in-pop-os))):
+You can install it with the following command (according to this [thread](https://unix.stackexchange.com/questions/685247/what-is-the-notify-send-alternative-command-in-pop-os):

   ```bash
   sudo apt install libnotify-bin